AmpatzidisSavvas/Fullstack-Ecommerce-App/README.md

-Nike-style eCommerce built with Devin AI, Next.js, Drizzle ORM, and Better Auth.
+eCommerce built with Devin AI, Next.js, Drizzle ORM, and Better Auth.
 In this project, you’ll master prompting as Devin helps generate sleek product pages powered by Next.js 15, TypeScript, and TailwindCSS.
 The backend runs on Neon PostgreSQL with Drizzle ORM, authentication is handled with Better Auth, and Zustand manages state..
 ## 📋 <a name="table">Table of Contents</a>

 1. ✨ [Introduction](#introduction)